We provide assistance for international students with their arrival in Manchester before departure and when they get here.

 International students who are here for longer than six months are entitled to free health care under the National Health Service.
 Find out more about registering with a doctor, emergency care and other health services.

 International student check-in

 International student check-in is a service we provide for our new international students.
-Please note that this service runs as part of September Orientation and Welcome, and has now closed.

 Through the international student check-in service, we can help you with checking in at the University, collecting a bank letter, making an appointment with the police (if indicated on your visa) and with answering any IT-related questions you may have.
 You may also pay your tuition fees and collect your student card after fee payment.

 International student check-in takes place in the Whitworth Hall for students arriving in September, and in the Student Services Centre for students arriving during the rest of the year.

 Our Orientation Programmes in September and January will help you settle into your new home quickly and give you a great way to meet new friends before the start of term.

 Visitors to the UK from certain countries will be required to register with the local police.
 We can help make this process quick and easy.